 Your Simple Ingredients

-By using skirt steak, no marinating is required and the result is perfectly seasoned and tender strips of steak with peppers and onions.
-If you’re quick at slicing the veggies and the steak, this recipe can come together in about 30 minutes.
-Even better!
+By using skirt steak, no marinating is required and the result is deliciously seasoned and tender strips of steak with peppers, onions and garlic (YUM!).

 - 2 teaspoons chili powder

 - 1 teaspoon ground paprika

 For the steak fajita filling:

 - 1 ¼ pounds skirt steak sliced thinly in ¼ inch strips across the grain

 - 3 medium bell peppers cored, seeded and sliced (I used green, yellow and red)